- NIJ Level IIIA Stops .44 Magnum, 9 mm high velocity, and lesser threat rounds including .357 Magnum, .40 S&W, and .45 ACP.

 - Alpha Shield review by The Wound Channel

 - Alpha Shield review by Tower Guns & Training

 - Alpha Mini-Backpack Insert Review

 Manufacturer's comment regarding the above videos: the Alpha Shield was designed from the start to stop handgun cartridges only.
 It generally stops big, blunt, and lower velocity projectiles well.
 High velocity centerfire rifle cartridges like those used in assault and hunting rifles WILL penetrate the shield.
-For certified protection against rifle threats, please consider the Bravo Shield.
+For protection against rifle threats, please consider the Bravo Shield.

 FREE SHIPPING within the continental USA!
 (We cannot ship to any P.O. boxes!)
 International customers please click here for more information.

 Current ship time is approximately 1-2 business days after receipt of order for Alpha Shields.
 We are currently backordered on Alpha Primes with shipments resuming mid January.